 Funder: Health Resources and Services Administration

-Summary: Funds one organization to provide tailored technical assistance and support to Ryan White HIV/AIDS Program recipients for implementing and evaluating HIV care interventions.
+Summary: Funds one organization to provide tailored technical assistance and start-up support to Ryan White HIV/AIDS Program recipients to accelerate adoption of innovative HIV care interventions.